RaymanNg/3D-Wind-Field/README.md

 ### How do you generate the `demo.nc` file ?
 The demo data is from [NOAA Global Forecast System](https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/global-forcast-system-gfs).
 The original data is in GRIB2 format and I used [toolsUI](https://www.unidata.ucar.edu/software/thredds/v4.5/netcdf-java/ToolsUI.html) to convert the GRIB2 file to a NetCDF V3 file.

-You can use NCO (NetCDF Operator) for further process of the NetCDF data.
-I have already wrote a PowerShell script to extract and transform the data by making use of NCO.
-You can check the 'Util' folder for detail.
+After the conversion I used [NetCDF Operator](http://nco.sourceforge.net/#Executables) for further process of the NetCDF data.
+I wrote a PowerShell script(in the 'Util' folder) to extract and transform the data by making use of NetCDF Operator.
+You can also use this script once you setup the 'NCOPath' and 'fileToProcess' variables in the script.

 ### How do particles get colored?
 The particles colors are defined in the `colorTable.json` file, and this demo uses the color table "GMT_panoply" in [NCL Graphics](https://www.ncl.ucar.edu/Document/Graphics/color_table_gallery.shtml).
+The colors in 'colorTable.json' are defined in the form of `[r,g,b,r,g,b,......,r,g,b]`, the first RGB color is for the element with minimum value, and the last color is for the maximum value.
+Colors can be interpolated.

+Note: File `colorTable.json` has nothing to do with the color of WMS layer, which is controlled by the WMS server.

 ### What does the "particleHeight" mean?
 "particleHeight" is the distance from the surface of earth.
 Particles lower than the terrain will be overlapped.